aidanmelen/terraform-aws-security-group-v2/README.md

 This modules aims to improve on the venerable [terraform-aws-modules/terraform-aws-security-group](https://github.com/terraform-aws-modules/terraform-aws-security-group) module authored by [Anton Babenko](https://github.com/antonbabenko).
 It does so by:

-- Prevent Service interruptions by [unpacking](https://github.com/aidanmelen/terraform-aws-security-group-v2/tree/main/examples/unpack) grouped arguments provided by the user.

 - Reduce the amount of code with [`for` expressions](https://www.terraform.io/language/expressions/for).
-The [main.tf](https://github.com/aidanmelen/terraform-aws-security-group-v2/blob/main/main.tf) and [matrix.tf](https://github.com/aidanmelen/terraform-aws-security-group-v2/blob/main/matrix.tf) are both ~100 lines.
+The core functionality found in the [main.tf](https://github.com/aidanmelen/terraform-aws-security-group-v2/blob/main/main.tf) is ~100 lines.

 - Follow DRY principals by using [Conditionally Omitted Arguments](https://www.hashicorp.com/blog/terraform-0-12-conditional-operator-improvements#conditionally-omitted-arguments) AKA nullables.

+- Prevent Service interruptions by [unpacking](https://github.com/aidanmelen/terraform-aws-security-group-v2/tree/main/examples/unpack) grouped arguments provided by the user.

+- A simplified interface for matrix functionality that works with all module rule types and computed rules.

 - Dynamically create customer, managed and common security group rule resources with [`for_each` meta-arguments](https://www.terraform.io/language/meta-arguments/for_each). `for_each` has two advantages over `count`: